ChloeHeekSuh/SO_Web_Scraper/README.md

 $ git clone https://github.com/ChloeHeekSuh/SO_Web_Scraper.git
 ```

-And install all requirements if you want to run it on the same enviroment. \
+And install all requirements if you want to run it in the same environment. \
 For that locally using pip:

 ```